 Is Puerto Rico safe for digital nomads?

-Standard urban precautions apply: don’t walk on unlit beaches after dark, use rideshare apps for late-night travel, and don’t leave valuables visible in parked cars.
+Don’t walk on unlit beaches after dark, use rideshare apps for late-night travel, and don’t leave valuables visible in parked cars.
 The distinction between heavily monitored tourist zones and quieter residential streets matters.

 The more statistically common physical risks are environmental.
-Rip currents on the northern coast are significantly stronger than they look from the shore and account for more incidents than any crime statistic in rural areas.
+Rip currents on the northern coast are significantly stronger than they look from shore and account for more incidents than any crime statistic in rural areas.
 The tropical sun at midday causes serious burns in under 20 minutes without protection — this is not hyperbole.

 digital nomad guide to puerto rico taxes towns reality 8